Miami Beach History & Culture

-South Beach is the riotous all-hours party that has given Miami Beach its reputation, and it’s been that way since the 1950s — though the area was less stylish then, if no more savory.
-Led by a few architectural agitators, the city made efforts to preserve its iconic Art Deco architecture—including textbook examples of Miami Modern — and the grand hotels of that era still stand, though mostly remodeled and rebranded.
-This celebration of urbanism makes for a lively scene full of shops and cafés that spill onto the streets, with music everywhere.
-The gorgeous white sand beaches are still an attraction, though, and the locals tone their bodies (and show off said bodies) along boardwalks and bridges that line the beaches.
-This is not to say that all is hedonism here in Miami Beach.
-There are museums, concert venues, and art galleries everywhere you turn, and the area is a mecca of the art world during Art Basel each year.
-Though you will see Rolls-Royces and Lamborghinis on the narrow streets, Miami Beach isn’t a place you need to hop into a car to experience.
-You’ll have a better time experiencing this polyglot cultural wonder from a pair of flip-flops or some six-inch platform wedges.
+South Beach is the riotous all-hours party that has given Miami Beach its reputation.
+That’s been true since the 1950s, even if the area was maybe less stylish then.
+Led by a few architectural preservationists, the city made efforts to protect its iconic Art Deco architecture—including textbook examples of Miami Modern.
+This celebration of urbanism makes for a lively scene full of shops and cafés that spill onto the streets.
+Museums, galleries, and concert venues are everywhere you turn, and the area becomes a mecca of the art world during Art Basel.
+You’re bound to see Rolls-Royces and Lamborghinis on its narrow streets, but cars are not mandatory to experience the best of Miami Beach.
+In fact, you’ll have a much better time experiencing this diverse cultural wonder from a pair of flip-flops or some six-inch platform wedges.